This article was last updated on the May 7, 2018.

 LayerSlider and Cornerstone

-For the purpose of this article we're going to cover adding a LayerSlider on a new page through Cornerstone, but you can add it to a existing page/post anywhere you want.
+For the purpose of this article, we're going to cover adding a LayerSlider on a new page through Cornerstone, but you can add it to an existing page/post anywhere you want.
 Load up the page/post you want to add it to in Cornerstone.

 If it's a new page/post, add a new section in Cornerstone which will contain the LayerSlider.
-Scroll down the elements list in Cornerstone and you'll see the LayerSlider element like this:
+Search for the Classic LayerSlider element:

-Drag and drop that LayerSlider element into the new section you just created.
-If you have created multiple sliders, you'll need to click on the slider it adds and then select the slider you wish to use from the dropdown option in Cornerstone:
+Drag and drop that Classic LayerSlider element into the new section you just created.
+If you have created multiple sliders, you'll need to click on the slider it adds and then select the slider you wish to use from the drop-down option in Cornerstone:

 Once you've added the slider and any other content to the page.
 Save the changes and you'll then be able to see the sliders when you visit the page on your site like this: